danilobarion1986/danilobarion1986.github.io/_posts/2019-04-15-ruby-pills-hash-fetch.markdown

 ## Ruby Hash

 The Hash class is widely used in Ruby code, due to its key/value structure.
-It have many interesting methods, aside from most basic ones, like `#default` and `#key?`, used to return a default value if the desired key was not found and verify if some key exists, respectively.
-There are accessor methods like `#[]`, that return `nil` if the key don't exists, and `#fetch` that you raise an error instead.
+It has many interesting methods, aside from most basic ones, like `#default` and `#key?`, used to return a default value if the desired key was not found and verify if some key exists, respectively.
+There are accessor methods like `#[]`, that return `nil` if the key doesn't exist, and `#fetch` that you raise an error instead.

-However some methods like `#fetch` have different arities:
+However, some methods like `#fetch` have different arity:
 - with 1 argument and a block, being the code evaluated inside the block the default value.
-- with 2 arguments, being the first one the key that you want to find the value, and the second a default value when that key don't exists.
+- with 2 arguments, being the first one the key that you want to find the value, and the second a default value when that key doesn't exist.

 Example:
 ```ruby